 To apply for standing as a Museum Scholar, you should submit:

 - Two letters of recommendation from faculty who know you and your work

 Applications may be submitted either electronically or in hard copy.
 Send your completed application to: Professor Liza Gijanto, Coordinator, Museum Studies Program, Anne Arundel Hall West; firstname.lastname@example.org.

 Incomplete applications will not be considered.
 Your signature and necessary attachments must be included.

 - Applications for projects are due by due October 20, 2023 and will be reviewed by November 30, 2023.

 - Applicants are encouraged to apply as early as possible and to discuss their proposed application in advance with a member of the Museum Studies Program faculty.

-- Awards will be announced May 4.
+- Awards will be announced in late April.